alphagov/government-service-design-manual/Copy and content/styleguide.md

 -   general mention of select committees (but DO cap specific ones – see above)

-DON’T USE BLOCK CAPITALS FOR LARGE AMOUNTS OF TEXT AS IT’S QUITE HARD TO READ.
+DON'T USE BLOCK CAPITALS FOR LARGE AMOUNTS OF TEXT AS IT'S QUITE HARD TO READ.

 4.2.3 Images
 ------------

-What’s the actual purpose of the image?
+What's the actual purpose of the image?
 If it is a picture of a key when talking about online services – this is probably not that useful.
 If you use a picture of a new state-of-the-art hospital when it is opened – this probably is useful.